aws/aws-eks-best-practices/content/cluster-autoscaling/cluster-autoscaling.md

 Ensure that:

-* Expensive to evict pods have the label `cluster-autoscaler.kubernetes.io/safe-to-evict=false`
+* Expensive to evict pods have the annotation `cluster-autoscaler.kubernetes.io/safe-to-evict=false`

 ## Advanced Use Cases